-Your former man is upset, impulsive and acting out.
-Although the initial break-up and post conversations went well, at some point the reality of this hit him like a ton of bricks.
-It seems he’s in a panic of sorts and (like many of us occasionally do) wants to distract himself from reality.
-A reality that is chock full of loss.
-He just lost his girlfriend, his apartment and the life he created for himself with you in Los Angeles.
+Although the initial break-up went well, it seems he is struggling with change, and has taken a turn for the lazier!
+Perhaps he is looking to distract himself from reality.
+A reality that is full of loss.
+He just lost his girlfriend, his apartment, and the life he created for himself with you in Los Angeles.

-Instead of actively dealing with this pain he is slapping a band aid on it and distracting himself by dating, ignoring a looming apartment search and disrespecting your physical and emotional boundaries.
+Instead of actively dealing with this change he is distracting himself by dating, ignoring a looming apartment search, and disrespecting your physical and emotional boundaries.

 He needs to move out.

-It’s only natural that he will want to begin dating other women but NOT while you are living together and even IF he did sneak a date you do not need to know about it.
+It’s only natural that he will want to begin dating other women, but NOT while you are living together.
+Even IF he did sneak a date, you do not need to know about it.
 His “honesty” has gotten confused with kindness.
 It is not kind.
 It is cruel.
 It completely disregards and disrespects your past relationship and hopefully your amicable future one.
-Underneath, I sense he may be looking to spark some jealousy and regret on your end.

 He needs to properly exit this relationship with you before he gets to have a new one with someone else.